Danger Signal: Reception

 Bosley Crowther, the film critic for The New York Times, panned the film, describing it a "diluted little melodrama" in which the filmmakers resort to a car chase in order to relieve boredom.
-The ending proved to be a disappointment.
 In the Bottome novel, Hilda does indeed poison Marsh.
 Warner Bros., however, thought it improper for Faye Emerson, the daughter-in-law of President Franklin D. Roosevelt by her marriage to Elliott Roosevelt, to portray a murderess.

 Box office

 According to financial records at Warner Bros., the film was a box-office success, earning $689,000 domestically and $421,000 internationally.